ibok/DECOEventType_beta/README.md

 Details about accuracy:

-The script was run on a large sample of worms and tracks (not spots intentionally)...
+The script was run on a large sample of worms and tracks...

 Out of 32 worms it identified 30 correctly.<br>
 Accuracy: 93.55%<br>